nm0i/tmww/doc/tmww-alts.1.md

 row.

-Adding elements will only check if duplicate was in field, it doesn't touch diplicates in other fields or records.
+Adding elements will only check if duplicate was in field, it doesn't touch duplicates in other fields or records.
 Sanitize won't touch them either, except _accounts_ and _alts_ fields.

 As a measure to preserve original ACL group of db files with multiuser access,